 Guests of Bramley Cottage have access to a fantastic BBQ Lodge (by arrangement with the owners) allowing you to have a BBQ whatever the weather, winter or summer.
 Some of the seating can be converted to sleeping spaces if you have slightly older children who might like a night outside.

 The house, while in a fairly remote location, has easy access to the A40 which is within 1 mile.
 The owners live in the farmhouse at the back of Bramley Cottage, so although attached both properties are completely separate.
 The nearest neighbours are just across the courtyard in a separate barn.

-A large and spacious living and dining room with two comfy three-seater soft leather sofas; these are set around the stone inglenook fireplace complete with an old bread oven and a wood burning stove.
-Another feature of this high ceilinged, room is a huge dining table and chairs, perfect for a special meal, playing board games or undertaking a large jigsaw.
+A large and spacious living and dining room with two comfy three-seater soft leather sofas set around the stone inglenook fireplace complete with an old bread oven and a wood burning stove.
+There is a huge dining table and chairs, perfect for a special meal, playing board games or undertaking a large jigsaw.
 There is also a 32" flat screen TV with Freeview and DVD player.
-A stable type door leads out into the small enclosed garden.
+A stable door leads out into the small enclosed garden.

-A small lean-to accessed via two stone steps has been converted into a stylish, recently fitted kitchen, with electric cooker, induction hob, large built in fridge/freezer, microwave, washing machine and dishwasher.
+The kitchen is accessed via two stone steps and is stylish and well-equipped, with electric cooker, induction hob, large built in fridge/freezer, microwave, washing machine and dishwasher.
 A central feature of the kitchen is a window into the living area, built into the very thick stone walls with a wide sill, which can be used as a serving hatch.
-A stable type door leads out to the grassy area beside the stream.
+A stable door leads out to the grassy area beside the stream.